rust-scicomp/website/pages/index.md

 [Gather Town](/gather-town.md) where you will have a chance to meet and talk to speakers and other attendees.

-The majority of the talks will be recorded and make available on [YouTube](https://www.youtube.com/@ScientificComputinginRust) shortly after the workshop.
+The majority of the talks will be recorded and made available on [YouTube](https://www.youtube.com/@ScientificComputinginRust) shortly after the workshop.

 ## Code of conduct